dddrrreee/cs140e-22win/labs/13-vm-ops/README.md

  - turning on the MMU.
  - making sure the state is coherent.

-You'll write assembly helper routines implement these (put them in `mmu-asm.s`) and then at the end remove our `staff-mmu-asm.o` from the `Makefile`.
+You'll write assembly helper routines implement these (put them in `12-vm/code/your-mmu-asm.s`) and then at the end remove our `staff-vm-asm.o` from the `Makefile`.
 Mechanically, you will go through, one-at-a-time and replace every function prefixed with `staff_` to be your own code.
 The code is setup so that you can knock these off one at a time, making sure that things work after each modification.

 If you look in `mmu.h` you'll see the five routines you have to implement, which will be in `mmu-asm.S`: